pegaltier/awesome-utils-dev/utils-all/utils-trade.md

 - Skipping based on net profit
 - Skipping based on rolling Sharpe Ratio
 - detail: https://www.buildalpha.com/equity-curve-trading/
+- however based on Joachim Moser, it's very complex thing to do, and so not recommended because often at the end often arrives a very profitable trades you don't want to miss.

 ## INFLATION/DEFLATION
 - when bonds are crashing then interest rates are rising => we are going towards inflation